 Today is the 12th day.
 It is also the 12th time I have tried to prove a couple of HR’s wrong about their denial of letting me practice as a Communications Person.
 I tell them…listen…please listen to me.
 I’m good!
 Very good and I have had several people hire me for that reason.
 I understand I’m a professional Environmentalist, I say.
 I understand I have gone off path.
 I understand it more than you.

 But they keep telling me the same thing.
 You don’t have the right papers for the job.
 Some say, ‘it’ll be hard to prove to our bosses that you can handle the task unless you have the papers to prove it’.
-So I decide to bring Mohammed Ali to my rescue, I tell them, ‘let me show you how great I am’.
+So I decide to bring Mohammad Ali to my rescue, I tell them, ‘let me show you how great I am’.

 I pull out my laptop and show them example after example of past projects.
 They nod in excitement.
 My heart starts beating along their enthusiasm.
 My brain starts registering the phrase, I made it, clearer than before and one by one, they laugh when they read my CV, they muse over it and the vast level of experience I have but slowly by slowly I see that faint look unfold on their faces and then they humbly say, ‘sorry Sarah, you are too good a candidate, you have the right skills but you have no papers’.